About The Teacher

 I Found A Yoga Teacher Who Changed My Life

-I knew in my body right there and then that I had found my place.
+Something within my body knew that I had found my place.
 This wasn’t anything like the fancy, glamorous studios of La Jolla that I had just severed ties with.
-This was just a simple building, with a simple message, and a profound teacher who was ALL Indian.
-In fact, as I discovered, the community in it’s entirety was Indian.
-I would be the only non-Hindi speaking girl in most every class I took there.
-I loved it.
+This was just a simple building, with a simple message, and a profound teacher who was "fresh off the boat" Indian.
+In fact, as I discovered, the yogic community in it’s entirety was Indian.
+I would be the only non-Hindi speaking person in most every class I took there.
+It was AWESOME!

-I had been on the fence about getting my teacher certification.
-I felt jaded from my experience with past teachers who leaned heavily on their ego.
-I knew the instant I met Sashi that he was my teacher.
-It was one of those beautiful moments in life when things simply feel aligned.
-I immediately signed up for my 200 hrs.
+I had been on the fence about getting my yoga teacher certification for some time, but had felt wary from my experiences with past teachers who leaned heavily on ego based methods.
+I knew the instant I met Sashi that he was meant to be my teacher, and the one who would go on to certify me in the art of classical hatha.
+It was one of those beautiful, goose-bumpy moments in life when things just feel aligned.

 I Learned How To Breath